vjhawar12/FreeRTOS-Zephyr-Labs/README.md

-# FreeRTOS / Zephyr Labs
+# STM32 RTOS Drivers with FreeRTOS

 A hands-on embedded systems lab series focused on building practical intuition for **real-time operating systems**, **low-level firmware design**, and **hardware/software integration** on microcontrollers.